microsoft/WinObjC-Samples/Scenarios/Cortana/README.md

 * "Cortana Sample, show trip to London"

 Infix and suffix forms are also supported:
-* "Show trip to Rioin Cortana Sample"
+* "Show trip to Rioin in Cortana Sample"
 * "Show my Cortana Sample trip to London"

 ## Additional Reading